Axheladini/Link-Monitoring/README.md

 Link text</a></p>`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this example, LinkChecker will find and control the link based on <b>element id</b>.
 Current example: <b>link_main_id</b>

+###### * Suggestion: If the way that the links are presented on the web depends on you, I would suggest adding unique id names or unique title attributes because those two functions can find the link in faster and better way.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <b>Attribute 8</b> – This attribute depends from Attribute 7.
+You will need to find this value in the source code based on the function you will use on Attribute 7 (Check above examples)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <b>Attribute 9</b> – Leave this empty, this field is used from linkChecker to add details based on link status.

+6. Connect each important link with corresponding page :

+    ` page_1.push_link(link1)`

+Connect each important link with corresponding page :

+  ` #create the language object*/ lang = language.Language("English", "en")

+#create the object of the first page where important links are*
+page_1 = language.Page("Home page", " https://en.altervista.org/")

+#push this page to language object
+lang.push_page(page_1)

+#create the first important link object
+Link1 = language.Linku("Start Now", "https://en.altervista.org/registration.php", "", "0", "0", "0", "check_by_class", "button large", "")

+#Assign first important link object to the first page
+page_1.push_link(link1)`

 ## Contributing